cortexproject/cortex/integration/README.md

 ## Owners

-This package is used by other pojects than Cortex.
+This package is used by other projects than Cortex.
 When modifying please ask @pracucci @bwplotka for review.